JusmeJr93/cycle-clash/README.md

-# Cycle Clash Contest
+# Cycle Clash Game

 ## Overview

-**Cycle Clash Contest** is a generalized version of the classic Rock-Paper-Scissors game.
+**Cycle Clash Game** is a generalized version of the classic Rock-Paper-Scissors game.
 This game allows for any odd number of moves, with custom rules that ensure each move wins against half of the other moves and loses against the remaining ones.
 The game is designed to be played through the command line and supports interactive help, move validation, and secure move generation using HMAC.

 ## Game Rules